DUI Charges in Chicago, IL

 Overview of Driving Under the Influence in Chicago, IL

 Driving Under the Influence of Alcohol is a Class A misdemeanor punishable up to 1 year in jail, a fine of up to $2,500 or a combination of the two conditions.
 It is extremely rare that a first-time offender would be sentenced to a period of jail.
-Since it is a misdemeanor, the law requires you to be represented by an attorney.
+Since it is a misdemeanor, the law requires you to be represented by a chicago dui lawyer .

 Here’s How the Process Works: